damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/README.md

 ## Project team

-*Who are the leader of the project?*

-- Romain PINQUIE {romain.pinquie@grenoble-inp.fr}
 - Jean-François BOUJUT {Jean-francois.boujut@grenoble-inp.fr}
 - Amer EZOJI {amer.ezoji@grenoble-inp.fr}
+- Romain PINQUIE {romain.pinquie@grenoble-inp.fr}

 ## Contribution Process

-*How a maker can contribute to your project?*
+*How to contribute*

-To contribute to this project, you shall:
+To contribute to this project, you can:

 - Post on issues page and briefly outline the changes you plan to make
 - If you are looking for input on what to contribute, brows the issues with the Requests or Bug label